aether-sky/skynet/setup.md

 Once activated you can install the pip packages needed to run everything (which I totally wrote down a list of):

-`pip install fastapi uvicorn azure-identity azure-ai-inference azure-storage-blobazure-mgmt-resource dotenv`
+`pip install fastapi uvicorn azure-identity azure-ai-inference azure-storage-blob azure-mgmt-resource dotenv`

 ## To run the server: